wolfwood/tryadactyl/README.md

   * spherical "pair" of columns under pinkie and index, with lowest key in the outside column moved to the homerow, one column further out
     * on the index, this makes room for the trackpoint without cutting keycaps
 	* on the pinkie this makes for a more comfortable extension of the finger to the side to press shift, rather than curling up and pressing down and out
-  * recessed magnets in the base plate, to hold the keyboard firmly to an adjustable metal tray
+  * recessed magnets in the base plate, to hold the keyboard firmly to an adjustable metal tray ([I documented my approach for mounting peripherals to my chair arms here](https://wolfwood.github.io/chair-arm-keyboard-mounting/))

 ![first full build](images/facing-pair-jank.jpg)